CharanTejaV/CharanTejaV/README.md

 👋 Hi, I’m @CharanTejaV

-📊 Highly skilled Data Analyst with 4 years of experience in analytics, specializing in data engineering and programming.
+📊 Data Analyst with 4 years of experience in analytics, specializing in data engineering and programming.

 🎓 Pursuing a Master's in Business Analytics at the University of New Haven (Expected Graduation: Dec 2023).